 (It feels weird to agree with Bill Plaschke about something.)

 In lieu of having a conventional point guard in the starting lineup, as described above, junior Travon Woodall fills the role from the bench.
-He handles the ball, puts some pressure on with his defense, moves it around, keeps turnovers down, and has slightly improved the accuracy of his unnecessarily high arcing jumpshot (although he remains a long way from being a shooter).
-For backup big man minutes, sophomore Dante Taylor - who looks quite a lot like Master P - comes in to rebound, clog the lane, exude powerful defense and commit hard fouls.
-On the wing, redshirt freshman Lamar Patterson plays good defense, although the jumpshots he keeps casting up are not going in.
-That's about it for depth at the moment, though, as their seventh man is out due to injury.
+He handles the ball, puts some pressure on with his defence, moves it around, keeps turnovers down, and has slightly improved the accuracy of his unnecessarily high arcing jump shot (although he remains a long way from being a shooter).
+For backup big man minutes, sophomore Dante Taylor – who looks quite a lot like Master P – comes in to rebound, clog the lane, exude powerful defence and commit hard fouls.
+On the wing, redshirt freshman Lamar Patterson plays good defence, although the jump shots he keeps casting up are not going in.
+That’s about it for depth at the moment, though, as their seventh man is out due to injury.
 Talib Zanna, the awesome freshman in question, is currently injured, but may return later on if the Panthers make a deep run.

 people?
 Or does he just not care?
 I think he should care more.
 And maybe dye it grey.

 St John’s have the oldest team to have played since the 2007 Spurs.
 They have 11 seniors on their roster, and 9 in their 10 man rotation, with Steve Lavin receiving (if not seeking) praise for taking a historically successful team, in the doldrums for so long, and turning them around in only his first season.